StonePea Gravel Calculator

 MaterialCost/TonDrainageWalkabilityBest Use

-Pea Gravel (3/8")$30-60ExcellentComfortablePatios, paths, play areas
+Pea gravel (3/8")$30-60ExcellentComfortablePatios, paths, play areas

-Crushed Stone (#57)$25-50GoodRoughDriveways, base layers
+Crushed stone (#57)$25-50GoodRoughDriveways, compacted base layers

-River Rock (1-3")$50-120ExcellentDifficultDecorative beds, dry creek beds
+River rock (1-3")$50-120ExcellentDifficultDecorative beds, dry creek beds

-Decomposed Granite$35-70ModerateFirmFormal paths, xeriscaping
+Decomposed granite$35-70ModerateFirmFormal paths, xeriscaping

 Backyard Patio